CDCgov/phdi/tutorials/linkage-tutorial.md

 ## The Basics: How it links

 The linkage module adds a patient identifier to each patient record in a bundle.
-If two hash strings are the same, that means that the two patient records are referring to the same patient.
-The hash string generation is a straightforward name and address combination.
+The patient identifier is generated from patient information (name, birth date, and address), converting it to a hash string and adding a salt value.
+If two patient identifiers are the same, that means that the two patient records are referring to the same patient.

 ## Common Uses
-Listed below are several example use cases for employing the geospatial module.
+Listed below are several example use cases for employing the linkage module.

 ### Passing in a FHIR Bundle of Patient Data
 Suppose you had a FHIR bundle that had the following data